These nine tried and true methods will increase the probability that your content will rank better without SEO.

 The description also gets people to click

-The Description is not very important for search engine optimization purposes because search engines pay little attention to it -but it is still important as a way to get people to click on your article.
+The Description is not very important for search engine optimization purposes because search engines pay little attention to it - but the description is still important as a way to get people to click on your article.

 When people look at search results they see a list of links.
 Below each Headline they see the description.
 The description is called a "snippet" in search results and is usually pulled from the Description you create.
 Sometimes Google makes up its own description, but that is beyond your control.